Coveo-Turbo/PS-Atomic-Components/src/components/search-box-category-suggestions/readme.md

 | :---:   | :---: | :---: |
 | callback-function | string   | Name of callback function to be called when category suggestion is clicked   |

  This component adds functionality to the search box by providing category suggestions.
 It should be placed inside of the `<atomic-search-box>` component.
-The logic for what happens when a suggestion is selected can be placed inside the callback function in the script tag.
+The logic for what happens when a suggestion is selected can be placed inside of a script tag in the html document.

 ```
 <script>